firecakes/cakelandish/TESTING.md

 ## index.html
 - Check that the unauthenticated view shows a list of all posts created.
 - Check that the authenticated view shows a command menu and feed list on the left, and the feed posts on the right.
-- Each post should show the title, HTML rendered content (or a NSFW warning with button to reveal the post if a tag contains "nsfw" as a category), and a metadata sidebar with date of publication, category list, and a "Reply to post" button.
+- Each post should show the title, HTML rendered content, and a metadata sidebar with date of publication, category list, and a "Reply to post" button.
 Clicking on "Reply to post" takes you to upload.html with Reply feed URL and Reply Post ID URL prepopulated.
 - Check that Cakelandish style replies to posts are also rendered on the feed, with a button to show the replied to post.
 If it is not renderable, show a link to the post instead.
 - The "New Post" button should take you to upload.html.
 - The "Manage Posts" button should take you to manage.html